beeb/remote-wol-rs/README.md

 # Remote Wake-on-LAN with Rust and Leptos

-This Rust and [Leptos](https://github.com/leptos-rs/leptos) application allows to connect to a web interface and trigger a magic packet that will wake another device on the network through its ethernet adapter.
+A self-contained, single-binary Rust and [Leptos](https://github.com/leptos-rs/leptos) application serving a web interface to wake another device on the network through its ethernet adapter using Wake-on-LAN magic packets.

 ```
 A utility to wake up a local computer remotely using a web interface.